Towards Blind Lens Aberration Correction via Large LensLib Pre-training and Discrete Degradation Priors: Proposed Method

-\textbf{Construction of AODLibpro.} \JQ{With the novel sampling basis, we propose AODLibpro by sampling a balanced set from the lens source with uniform coverage over severity and spatial‑variation patterns.} We form $18$ OD sub‑classes by crossing the average OIQ category with OD‑Class.
-From each subclass, $m_{1}$ and $m_{2}$ instances are sampled to build AODLibpro \texttt{train} and \texttt{test}, respectively.
-The former offers large-scale training supervision, and \JQ{the latter serves as a comprehensive benchmark to evaluate the performance of the potential networks across diverse aberration distributions.}
+\textbf{Construction of AODLibpro.} Leveraging the proposed hybrid sampling basis, we construct AODLibpro by uniformly sampling the lens source to ensure balanced coverage across severity and spatial-variation patterns.
+Specifically, we form $18$ sub-classes by crossing the severity and spatial dimensions.
+From each sub-class, $m_{1}$ and $m_{2}$ instances are sampled to build the \texttt{train} and \texttt{test} sets, respectively.
+The former provides large-scale supervision, while the latter serves as a comprehensive benchmark for evaluating correction models across diverse aberration distributions.